The 5 Best Drumsticks for Electronic Drums (2023)

 If you are a fan of Vater drumsticks then these are a good, budget-friendly option to consider.
 Plus, they are quite durable and the acorn nylon tips are great for e-drums.

 The last option on this list is from ProMark.
 The Promark Classic Forward Hickory 5A Nylon Tip drumsticks are made with hickory wood and have nylon tips and come in lots of different sizes, so you can pick whichever ones suit you best.

 The well-balanced design with oval nylon tips is suitable for e-drumming with an added touch of responsiveness and durability due to the medium taper.
-ProMark makes quality drumsticks and this set is no different.
+ProMark makes quality drumsticks and these sticks are no different.